Freshwater Aquarium Fish Diseases, Symptoms & Remedies

 I don’t recommend that you continue keeping fish that are sick since things will only get worse and your fish will have no quality of life – they’ll struggle with chronic health problems, developmental issues, and they’ll be a constant source of infection.

 Also, take care not to put your hand in the tank if you have any cuts or scratches and never use anything from the tank in the house.
-It’s unlikely, but possible for humans to contract the disease.
+It’s unlikely, but possible for humans to contact the disease.

 It’s best to be safe and treat it as a possible source of disease for you and your family.